 If you agree to take part in the study you will be randomized to an exercise group, a mindfulness group or a treatment as usual group.
 If you are in the treatment as usual group, after 6 weeks you will be then be randomized to either the mindfulness or exercise group.

 The exercise and mindfulness groups will run for an hour a week over 6 weeks.
 They will be held at St Georges Cancer Care Centre.
+Exercise or mindfulness practice in your own time between classes will be recommended.

 The exercise group will involve doing a range of different exercises that are at an appropriate level for you.
 Exercise during and after treatment for cancer can reduce symptoms and treatment side effects.